MUST-Deep-Learning/KnowIt/data/data_framework.md

 **2. BaseDataset**

-The _BaseDataset_ represents the bare minimum info Knowit requires.
+The _BaseDataset_ represents the bare minimum info KnowIt requires.
 It serves to load, clean, compile, and store raw data (with critical metadata).
 It does not carry any concept of models or training, only information related to the data is stored.
 See the top of the _base_dataset.py_